MagnusCarnifex/octopad/DEV.md

 Also, add option to save to .odt would be nice

-### Chores:
+### Next Tasks:
+* have the webpage store the text you entered after a reload.
+Prevents user from losing data if they accidentally close the window.
+Probably can store in localStorage.
+* have a floating text edit bar (Header, bold, etc).
+Annoying to scroll up each time.
+* have loadFile handle docx files correctly.
+Right now, we assume json prior to sending the file to prosemirror
-next: accept aws creds for bucket writing/retrieval on main webpage, store in localStorage so users don't have to re-enter it all the time.
+* accept aws creds for bucket writing/retrieval on main webpage, store in localStorage so users don't have to re-enter it all the time.
 eventually: Have this run in docker so users can run it anywhere without setup